Berkeley-Data/hpt/evaluation_sen12ms_assessment.md

 > b.
 Semantic segmentation -- class-wise and average accuracy -- refer to the [repo](https://github.com/lukasliebel/dfc2020_baseline).

+**Recalling from the meeting with Colorado, whether this metircs are standard? -- the answer is yes -- hence, In stead of using the author's evaluation system, there maybe options for the use of openselfsup ecosystem.

 # B. Summary of the Deep Dive